CSIprinceton/workshop-july-2020/tutorial/Day-1/README.md

 + `lcurve.out` records the training accuracy of energies and forces.

-Let's check one of them
+Let's check one of them to see the training results.
 ```bash
 cd 001
 head -n 2 lcurve.out  && tail -n 2  lcurve.out